AggelosMNSL/hangman/CONTRIBUTING.md

 * [Join the hangman Team](https://TODO)
     * Even though Slack is a chat service, sometimes it takes several hours for community members to respond &mdash; please be patient!
     * Use the `#` channel for general questions or discussion about hangman
-    * Use the `#` channel for questions about Electron
-    * Use the `#` channel for questions or discussion about writing or contributing to hangman packages (both core and community)
-    * Use the `#` channel for questions and discussion about hangman UI and themes
-    * There are many other channels available, check the channel list

 ## What should I know before I get started?

-### hangman and Packages

-hangman is an open source project that serves as a hands-on introduction to the magic world of Python!
-When you initially consider contributing to hangman, you might be unsure about which of those 200 repositories implements the functionality you want to change or report a bug for.
-This section should help you with that.

 #### Package Conventions TODO